jhleakakos/aw-docker/README.md

 - Password: use the password from the .env file
 - leave the rest of the values as their defaults

-Download bak file and copy into container:

-- download AdventureWorks2019.bak from the link above
-- copy the bak file into the container: `docker container cp AdventureWorks2019.bak aw:/var/opt/mssql`

 Restoring AdventureWorks database from bak file in ADS with GUI:

 - if the management pane in AD isn't open, double click on the localhost connection or right click and select Manage